Daniel-KM/Omeka-S-module-Table/README.md

 example a list of language codes, a list of country codes, or unimarc codes.

 It is a library useful to normalize data or to denormalize them.
-It can be used by some other modules:
+It can be used by some other modules or in themes:

-- [Bulk Import] to convert codes into data (label, translation, or a more standard code) or the reverse.
+- [Advanced Resource Template] to display a select for literal data.
+Unlike [Custom Vocab] or [Value Suggest], the data type should be literal.
 - [Advanced Search adapter for Solr] to normalize data to index and to search, in particular when it is not possible to have consistent data because some librarians want to fill languages, countries or other data as plain text and